 Sally E.'s Resources

 They start with opposite prepositional prefixes on the same stem, which is where the difficulty emerges.
 "Accept" starts with the prefix that comes from Latin ad ("towards").
-You see this in English in words like "advance", "admit", "advantage", etc. The only reason it isn't spelled adcept...
+You see this in English in words like "advance", "admit", "advantage",...

 I don't know your age, but if you continue to be interested in issues such as this, consider taking some Latin (in college, possibly?)
 Since Latin does not replicate English's maddening habit of using the same forms for gerund and participle, this all starts to make more sense through the...

 In addition, one useful thing to know is that this is cultural.
 Specifically American formal English avoids the passive voice in most circumstances.
 British formal English still uses it frequently, and Canadian usage can be in the middle.
 I saw an excellent blog article on this...

 One topic which can be transformational for students preparing for standardized testing, especially logical-mathematical students who are underperforming on the writing SAT, is formally learning English grammar.
 A large proportion of writing MC questions in particular focus on the sequence of tenses, and tense sequence errors or unintentional tense shifts can greatly harm submitted writing... read more

 While this article takes in many issues relevant to high school education and the college process, the point made about halfway down by Stanford economist Caroline Hoxby is hugely important.
 An expensive college degree AT A GREAT COLLEGE will pay off; an expensive degree at a middling or substandard school may not.
 Especially here in Florida where most students are physically isolated... read more